 Considerations for event planning and social groups.

 - Be honest (about your scope).
 If you’re running anything that calls itself a support group, a safe space, a mental health/illness space, therapeutic, things like that: be very honest about what you can actually support.
-If you say you welcome all neurodivergent people, remember that it covers anyone who’s not neurotypical, not “anxiety, depression, autism, bipolar, ADHD, trauma”.
+If you say you welcome all neurodivergent people, remember that it covers anyone who’s not neurotypical, not “anxiety, depression, autism, ADHD, trauma”.
 If you’re not actually equipped to handle someone with psychosis—just be honest.
 It’s much better for me to read in advance that an event or group is not meant for me (in a non judgmental way) than to show up and get all of the mistakes from the section above, which are very common in groups that are just not prepared.

 - Sensory overload.
 For people with psychosis and many other mental illnesses, sensory overload is a real thing at events.
 Consider adequate, non flashing, neutral lighting, a quiet space with limited background noise, a lack of strong scents, etc.—or at least a space at your event where someone overwhelmed by those things can catch a break or socialize more easily.
 In the case of psychosis, sensory overload can also start with sensory experiences that only that person is experiencing—what might not seem like a lot to you, could be the straw that broke the camel’s back.

 - Physical safety.
 If there are steps, loose cords, things like that, in your event space, where your usual recommendation is watch your step, or things that require being very cognizant of your surroundings—see if there’s a way you can make that safer for those who might not be so easily in touch with reality.
 If I’m dissociating, I’m not watching my step.
 Or, objects may be distorted or hidden by hallucinations.
 Maybe a spare shelf can double as a ramp on a step or two down into a living room pit, or you can tape those wires down securely.